DaeGrodin/Dog-e-dex_Dog-Companion-Selection-Tool_Version-2/README.md

 This project can be shared to those who are interested in getting a new dog as a way to introduce them to dog breeds.

 ## Credits
-- Google for general questions - stack overflow, MDN
+- Google for general questions - stack overflow, MDN, youtube videos for visual understanding
-- ChatGPT - concepts with fetching api, troubleshooting
+- ChatGPT - concepts with fetching api, troubleshooting issues which was helpful in learning